A Word on Click-Through and Open-Rates

 or (not using Google Analytics):

-Create a webpage as link-target on your webserver, which is not linked from any other source.
-Include the link to this page in your newsletter and you can gather statistic information, like e.g. geo-location, number of unique users, ... but you cannot say who has clicked on it.
+Create a web page as link-target on your web server, which is not linked from any other source.
+Include a link to this page in your newsletter and you can gather statistic information, like e.g. geo-location, number of unique users, ... but you cannot say who has clicked on it.
 The privacy of your members is not at risk.

 - "Open-Rates" measures how often someone has "opened"

 the message - (clicked on the message to open it).
 Most todays mail clients